 The month of November every year, which is the month the diving incident took place, would be dedicated to safety, to allow us to re-focus and concentrate on how we can continue to improve our safety system.

 OIST held a Shohei Suzuki memorial lecture on November 13, 2017 as part of the university’s initiative to observe the “safety month.”
 At the event, OIST Professor Noriyuki Satoh gave a lecture on marine science.
 Prof. Economo announced that he found a new ant species and named it after Dr. Shohei Suzuki.
 He presented a photo of the ant to the family and shared his thoughts on naming the ant after him with them.

-An internal competition for a new safety slogan was organized and “Know Safety, No Pain” proposed by Mr. Palani has been selected as this year safety slogan.
+An internal competition for a new safety slogan was organized and “Know Safety, No Pain,” proposed by Mr. Palani, has been selected as safety slogan in 2017.
 50 posters of “Know Safety, No Pain” are now posted throughout the campus.
+“Get SMART use SAFETY from the START” has been selected as the new safety slogan in 2018.
+Posters with the new slogan will be posted throughout the campus.

 In addition, we held a series of activities: 2017 update session on health and safety (November 24th); Special safety lecture focusing on laboratory fire accidents by Prof. Kengo Tomita, EHS office of Nagoya University (November 24th); Gallery of safety management posters (whole November); hands-on training on chemical safety (November 6th and 7th); Unannounced on-site inspection on PPE and poison (throughout November).